vvmruder/pyramid_georest/README.md

 sources.
 It is meant to be used in a pyramid web framework eco system.
 It uses pyramid and sqlalchemy logic as well.
 Its goal is to extend the database usage in pyramid frameworks.
-This way, it will be possible to serve data sources from different databases.
+This way, it will be possible to serve data sources from different databases from a single pyramid application.
+I used a simple class system to make this api as adaptable as possible.

 Main features:

-* read (json, geojson, xml) + filtering via json parameters
+* read (json, geojson, xml) + filtering via json parameters - also for geographic attributes
 * read one / show (json, geojson, xml)
 * create one
 * update one
 * delete one
-* data model description (json, geojson, xml)
+* data model description (json, geojson, xml) => This provides a description to implement client side forms bound to the underlying data.

-Special thing of this api: It can serve geometric extension objects too (It's only limit is geoalchemy2).
+Special thing of this api: It can serve geometric extension objects too (It's only limited by geoalchemy2).

 Dependencies:
 =============